campg2j003/JAWS-Script-for-Audacity/What's new.md

 (This file last updated 8/15/2017)

 # New in 2.2.0-alpha-2017-08-15
-- Added a commented out implementation of tempo based on Robert Hänggi's NVDA add-on which uses arrays and therefore requires JAWS 11 update 1 or later.
-# New in 2.2.0-alpha-2017-08-11
-- SaySelectedText (JAWSKey+Shift+DownArrow) now says the track numbers of the selected tracks when focus is in the main window.
-# New in 2.2.0-alpha-2017-08-09
 - Added ability to find the tempo of a portion of audio.
 See Script Key Help for details.
+There is also a commented out implementation based on Robert Hänggi's NVDA add-on which uses arrays and therefore requires JAWS 11 update 1 or later.
+- SaySelectedText (JAWSKey+Shift+DownArrow) now says the track numbers of the selected tracks when focus is in the main window.
 # New in 2.2.0-alpha-2017-08-05
 - Added Audacity layer key help.
 - Added Position Display key layer.